sergeyklay/clusterium/USAGE.md

 1. Check your input CSV file format
 2. Ensure you have sufficient memory for large datasets
 3. Try adjusting the alpha and sigma parameters for better clustering results
-4. Remember to use the correct command structure: `qadst cluster [options]` instead of just `qadst [options]`
+4. Remember to use the correct command structure: `clusx cluster [options]` instead of just `clusx [options]`

-For more help, please open an issue on the [GitHub repository](https://github.com/sergeyklay/qa-dataset-clustering/issues).
+For more help, please open an issue on the [GitHub repository](https://github.com/sergeyklay/clusterium/issues).